 Other Full House AUs:

-Note: Books exist, so the Book Universe isn't technically a fan's AU, but it differs from TVU, with an office in the 4th bedroom and all I show from that.
-(RKORadio's Sam Series also from there, including BU version of finale with less bad accident) Earlier stories of mine, unless they say they've been updated, don't have the Book Universe down perfect, though the four I mention above pretty much do.
+Note: Books exist, so the Book Universe isn't a fan's AU, but it differs from TVU, with an office in the 4th bedroom and all I show.
+(RKORadio's Sam Series also from there, including BU version of finale "Just Like Family" with less bad accident) Penname changed but link at top works!
+Earlier stories of mine, unless they say they've been updated, don't have the Book Universe down perfect, though the four I mention above do.

 My "Full House" AU stories:

-Allie from books doesn't move away on TV: Young Talent Night (Alternates of most episodes w/Gia, but mostly AU of "We Got the Beat")
+Allie from books doesn't move away: Young Talent Night (Alternates of most episodes w/Gia, mostly AU of "We Got the Beat"

 Jesse and Becky elope: The House is Still Full